 Any speed or reckless action that could put the safety or life of a person in danger or damage property.
 Such is the case whenever a driver’s speed is too high for the circumstances, even if the driver does not exceed the legal speed limit.

-Source : Detailed profile of facts and statistics regarding heavy vehicles (PDF, 1.4 Mo)This file does not meet Web accessibility standards.
+Source : Detailed profile of facts and statistics regarding heavy vehicles (PDF, 1.4 Mo)This file does not meet the Web accessibility standard.
 (Profil détaillé des faits et des statistiques touchant les véhicules lourds – in French only)

 Activating and setting a speed limiter at 105 km/h is mandatory to prevent trucks and equipment transport vehicles from travelling at speeds greater than 105 km/h.